Leelow/gitlab-webhook-publish/README.md

 # Install

-You can install it using `npm install -g gitlab-webhook-publish` or downloading this repository.
+You can install it using `npm install gitlab-webhook-publish` or downloading this repository.
 You have then to edit the config file `config/local.json`.

     {